Investing in the Turks and Caicos Islands

 There is currently no property tax in the country.
 Transfer tax (Stamp Duty) is payable, which may be possible to be paid over an allotted number of years.
 The rate is higher for Providenciales than other islands in the country.

 Condominiums are a popular form of investment in the country.
 Some persons promote the concept of using the revenue from rentals to cover mortgages and owner-associations fees.
 Thus, people are encouraged to simply put up the down payment in the expectation that future revenues will cover expenses (including the mortgage) moving forward.
 This may, or may not, be the case for individual owners.
-Many of the luxury condos in the Turks and Caicos are overseen by management that operates the site as an accommodation, which maintains the outward appearance and functionality of a resort.
+Many of the luxury condos in the Turks and Caicos are overseen by management that operates the site as an accommodation, which maintains the outward appearance and functionality of a resort or hotel.

 Capital Gains Tax